alvinnm/Tik-Tok-Trends/README.md

 # Tik-Tok-Trends
-Pulls and searches through current TikTok trends using TikTokAPI
+Try running this in your terminal (with Python installed) to view current TikTok trends